JanLahmann/RasQberry/documentation/RasQberry_Setup.md

 * VCC-cable to Pin 4 [5V]
 * IN-cable to Pin 40 [GPIO21]

-You can check which Pin on your Raspberry is the right one, when you type
+You can check which Pin on your Raspberry is the right one, with
 ```python
 pinout
 ```